sparkfabrik/company-playbook/documentation/docs/tools-and-policies/docker-mini-tutorial-italiano.md

 Can you spot the difference?
 In this case we are using `80:80` as value for the `-p` parameter, so that we'll be able to reach apache in our container querying `http://$DOCKER_MACHINE_IP:80`.
 Mind that the first number is the public port and the second is the internal port, so `-p 90:80` will expose the interal apache port on external port 90.

-## Containers - Network of cotainers
+## Containers - Network of containers

 Poniamo ora di voler avviare assieme al server apache anche un server mysql in grado di comunicare con gli script eseguiti nel server apache.